homelabos/homelabos/docs/software/authelia.md

     1. `bypass` - Authelia will not require authentication.
     2. `one_factor` - only a user/pass is required.
     3. `two_factor` - (_default_) Username/password as well as a second factor is required.
-    4. `deny` - authelia will prevent login and access to the services.
+    4. `deny` - Authelia will prevent login and access to the services.
   - cookie*expiration: How long the authentication cookie is good for. (\_default: 1hr*)
   - cookie*inactivity: How long the cookie can sit, without being refreshed (ie: user is active) before expiring. (\_Defaults to 5min*)
   - policy: This is the default policy for any un-named service.
 This is the policy for everything unless overriten by other service rules.

 ## Overriding the default policy

-`/var/homelabos/authelia/authelia_config.yml` file is the source of truth for post-deployment configuration settings.
-If you wish to override the default policy, stated in config.yml, you'll need to hand edit this configuration file and restart authelia.
-You probably only need to do this if there is a service that you want to excempt from two-factor authentication, or excempt from authelia all together.
+`/var/homelabos/Authelia/Authelia_config.yml` file is the source of truth for post-deployment configuration settings.
+If you wish to override the default policy, stated in config.yml, you'll need to hand edit this configuration file and restart Authelia.
+You probably only need to do this if there is a service that you want to excempt from two-factor authentication, or excempt from Authelia all together.
 About 100 lines into the config you'll find a section that looks like this:

 ```yml
 rules: